ICanBoogie/Routing/README.md

 ## Defining routes

 Routes are usually defined in `routes` configuration fragments, but can also be defined during runtime.
-The pattern is required to define a route, and the controller too if no location is defined.
+A pattern is required to define a route, and the controller too if no location is defined.
 The following options are available:

 - `class`: If the route should be instantiated from a class other than [Route][].
 - `location`: To redirect the route to another location.
 - `via`: If the route needs to respond to one or more HTTP methods.

-The options used to define a route are copied in its instance, even custom ones, which might be useful to provide additional information to a controller.
+The options used to define a route are copied to its instance, even custom ones, which might be useful to provide additional information to a controller.

 The [PatternNotDefined][] exception is thrown if the pattern is not defined, and the